CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 It covers the operations and processes that keep an application running in production.
 Deployments must be reliable and predictable.
 Automate deployments to reduce the chance of human error.
 Fast and routine deployment processes won't slow down the release of new features or bug fixes.

-In this Exercise, we will go through the given architecutre and know more about:
+In this exercise, we will go through the given architecutre and know more about:

  * How would you optimize App time to market?
  * What would you automate?
 Does PaaS improve the operations?